When using the internal ELB with Apache 2.4 and Tomcat integration, a "too long" error occurs

 # httpd -t ProxyPass worker hostname (internal-elb-xxxxxxxxxxxxxx.ap-northeast-1.elb.amazonaws.com) too long

-The hostname sent to ProxyPass is too long...
+The hostname being sent to ProxyPass is too long...

-Even if I was told that, the internal ELB hostname looks like this, and the IP address isn't fixed, so what should I do
+But even if they say that, the hostname of the internal ELB looks like this, and the IP address isn't fixed, so what am I supposed to do

 ?!